-NITTEC is an information source that complements radio and TV broadcasts.
-In fact, much of what is reported by the news media outlets is sourced from NITTEC.
-With NITTEC you can expect to receive more detailed, current, and route-specific traffic information than is provided in a short, general, traffic news slot, and you can get the information whenever you need it.
+NITTEC is an information source that complements radio and TV broadcasts, which often use NITTEC as the source for their reports.
+Through NITTEC's website travelers can access more detailed, current, and route-specific traffic information than is provided in a short, general, traffic news slot, and this information can be viewed at any time.

 What is NITTEC's role in winter road management?

-NITTEC’s role involves monitoring of conditions and disseminating of information to the various agencies for their consideration and use in maintenance action.
+NITTEC’s role involves monitoring of conditions and disseminating information to the various agencies for their consideration and use in maintenance activities.

 What options are available for accessing NITTEC information on traffic conditions?

-NITTEC maintains a website packed full of real-time traffic information, tools, and resources.
-Through the website, users have access to interactive traffic maps and can view live camera feeds, traffic speeds, and highway message sign data on the major expressways.
-In addition, current travel advisories and construction information is posted along with links to numerous tools and travel-related resources.
+NITTEC's website provides users with access to an interactive traffic map, live camera feeds, traffic speeds, travel times, and highway message sign data on major expressways.
+In addition, current travel advisories and construction information is posted, along with links to external tools and travel-related resources.